UST Growling Tigers basketball: 2000s

 Nel Parado replaced Del Rosario as interim coach beginning in the postseason when UST participated in the 2003 PBL Platinum Cup.
 Their respectable showing in the tournament earned Parado a nod and a permanent tenure from the school's Institute of the Physical Education and Athletics.
 The Growling Tigers were off to a fair start in their 2004 UAAP campaign as they ended the first round tied at third place with La Salle and UE with a 4–3 record.
 UST, however failed to win a single game in the second round to finish the season at seventh place with a 4–10 record.

-The Growling Tigers broke their 1989 record for their worst start when they went 0–5 to open the 2005 season.
-Their 12-game losing streak which began at the start of the second round of the previous season ended with their 107–100 overtime win over the winless NU Bulldogs.
+The Growling Tigers broke their 1989 record for their worst start when they went winless on their first five games to open the 2005 season.
+Their 12-game losing streak which began at the start of the second round of the previous season ended with their 107–100 overtime win over the NU Bulldogs.
 NU got back at UST with a 74–73 second round win for their first and only victory of the season.
 The Tigers ended the elimination rounds with the same 4–10 record from 2004, but on a higher rank at sixth place above Adamson and NU.
 The lone highlight of their campaign was when they stopped Ateneo's seven-game win streak in the second round by winning, 77–73.
 It was a turnaround for the team after placing third in the Father Martin Cup and winning the PRISAA tournament in the offseason.
 Jervy Cruz, who was a member of their training pool won the PRISAA MVP award.
 He was set to play his first year in the UAAP, but was pulled out of the roster due to academic deficiencies.